castlemock/castlemock/README.md

 For bugs, questions and discussions please use the [GitHub Issues](https://github.com/fortmocks/fortmocks/issues)

+## Continuous integration

+Fort Mocks' continuous integration environment is publicly available and can be access on the following link: [Travis CI](https://travis-ci.org/fortmocks/fortmocks)

 ## News and Website

 All information about Fort Mocks can be found on our website.
 Follow us on Twitter: [FortMocks](http://twitter.com/FortMocks).

 ## License